geisa/specification/source/api/networking.rst

 Interface Types
 ^^^^^^^^^^^^^^^

-The method of connectivity that a device provides can vary from a home WiFi providing Internet connectivity, to private WiFi for partner integrations, or to a variety of operator maintained connectivity options such as shared WiFi hotspots, cellular, mesh, wired, or proprietary interfaces.
+The method of connectivity that a device provides can vary from a home Wi-Fi providing Internet connectivity, to private Wi-Fi for partner integrations, or to a variety of operator maintained connectivity options such as shared Wi-Fi hotspots, cellular, mesh, wired, or proprietary interfaces.

 Applications need to know which (or multiple) of these are available and online at any given time however enumerating both the technology and the allowable use cases that they can transport can become complex quickly.

 Example types of network interfaces:

-- WiFi - Home (device is client)
+- Wi-Fi - Home (device is client)
-- WiFi - Meter (device is AP)
+- Wi-Fi - Meter (device is AP)
-- WiFi - Operator/Partner-Hotspot (device is client)
+- Wi-Fi - Operator/Partner-Hotspot (device is client)
 - Cellular - Internet APN
 - Cellular - Private APN
 - Ethernet - Home